cd-athena/GREEM/INSTALL.md

 This step is required if you plan to process videos with GPU support.

 ## Video Processing Testbeds

-In order to use the encoding/decoding benchmark Python scripts, it is required to follow the installation steps below.
+In order to use the encoding/decoding benchmark Python scripts, input videos are required.
+To make this process easier, we provide different Python scripts that download publicly available video files into the project.

 ### Download and Add Videos to Testbeds